 -martingale.
 Using the Itō product rule, we find that its differential is given by

-Here, we used that the first factor of is a process of bounded variation.
+is a process of bounded variation.
 Furthermore, we assume that

 so that the Itō formula can be applied.
 It follows from the martingale property that the drift term in the above differential has to vanish.
 We obtain the PDE

-with terminal condition for all
+with terminal condition

 .
 We postulate a solution of the form